Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Results

+We next examine the effect of the weak transverse fields which are still present at the freeze time, and whether this can lead to interesting quantum effects.
+We assume that the freezing occurs when $A(t)=0.1\,GHz$, which is reasonable based upon previous work \cite{Johnson2011}, and then compare the thermal distribution with or without the transverse field present, assuming a noise of $\frac{\sigma_{\zeta}}{T}=0.24$ which can be extracted by fitting our experimental data as described later.
+Assuming a temperature of $T=15\, mK=0.31\, GHz$, we find the distributions in Fig.~\ref{fig:trans_field_eff}.
+The transverse field has very little effect, aside from a slight suppression of terminal site probabilities.
+We therefore conclude that the dominant effects observed in these experiments are indeed classical, and perform our remaining analysis from the perspective of classical thermodynamics.

-Returning to analysis of the 10-qubit chain, the experimental data match the numerical data obtained by Boltzmann sampling over field noise of the type in Eq.~\eqref{eq:Hnoise} with $\frac{\sigma_{\zeta}}{T}=0.24$.
+Returning to analysis of the 10-qubit chain, the experimental data match the numerical data obtained by Boltzmann sampling over field noise of the type in Eq.~\eqref{eq:Hnoise} with $\frac{\sigma_{\zeta}}{T}=0.24 \, (\sigma_{\zeta} \approx 0.074 \,GHz)$.
 This fitting was performed against numerical sampling results rather than Eq.~\eqref{eq:dw_dist_fields} to allow for higher-order corrections.
-Specifically, the fitting was performed by numerically sampling over disorder realizations and varying the parameter $\frac{\sigma_{\zeta}}{T}$ until the least squares error with the experimental distribution was minimized.
-By contrast, a naive estimate made by sampling uncoupled qubit polarization yields $\frac{\sigma_{\zeta}}{T}=0.13$.
-This is likely to be because each sample is averaged over many annealing runs and is therefore blind to any errors with a timescale less than the time to sample, which is approximately 1 second.
-A more sophisticated analysis based upon calculating autocorrelation via the Fourier transform of the single-qubit results yields $\frac{\sigma_{\zeta}}{T}=0.35$ (see Sec.
-1.3 of the supplemental material for details).
-This method is expected to be sensitive to a wider bandwidth of errors than the naive measurement, but should still be blind to any noise faster than the Nyquist interval, which in this case is about $178\, \mathrm{\mu s}$.
+Specifically, the fitting was performed by numerically sampling over disorder realizations and varying the parameter $\frac{\sigma_{\zeta}}{T}$ until the least squares error with respect to the experimental distribution was minimized.
+By contrast, a naive estimate made by sampling uncoupled qubit polarization yields $\frac{\sigma_{\zeta}}{T}=0.13 \, (\sigma_{\zeta} \approx 0.040 \, GHz)$.

-Autocorrelation measures more error than the domain-wall technique.
-One possible interpretation of these data could be that the single qubit actually has a later freeze time than expected, but more experiments are required to say this conclusively.
-We demonstrate later, however, that correlations which remain after gauge averaging are not a viable explanation.